Leather

 Leather is a strong, flexible and durable material obtained from the tanning, or chemical treatment, of animal skins and hides to prevent decay.
-The most common leathers come from cattle, sheep, goats, equine animals, buffalo, pigs and hogs, and aquatic animals such as seals and alligators.
+The most common leathers come from cattle, sheep, goats, equine animals, buffalo, pigs and hogs, ostriches, and aquatic animals such as seals and alligators.

 Leather can be used to make a variety of items, including clothing, footwear, handbags, furniture, tools and sports equipment, and lasts for decades.
 Leather making has been practiced for more than 7,000 years and the leading producers of leather today are China and India.

 Critics of tanneries claim that they engage in unsustainable practices that pose health hazards to the people and the environment near them.

 Production processes

 The leather manufacturing process is divided into three fundamental subprocesses: preparatory stages, tanning, and crusting.
 A further subprocess, finishing, can be added into the leather process sequence, but not all leathers receive finishing.

 The preparatory stages are when the hide is prepared for tanning.
 Preparatory stages may include soaking, hair removal, liming, deliming, bating, bleaching, and pickling.

 Tanning is a process that stabilizes the proteins, particularly collagen, of the raw hide to increase the thermal, chemical and microbiological stability of the hides and skins, making it suitable for a wide variety of end applications.
 The principal difference between raw and tanned hides is that raw hides dry out to form a hard, inflexible material that, when rewetted, will putrefy, while tanned material dries to a flexible form that does not become putrid when rewetted.

 Many tanning methods and materials exist.
 The typical process sees tanners load the hides into a drum and immerse them in a tank that contains the tanning "liquor".
 The hides soak while the drum slowly rotates about its axis, and the tanning liquor slowly penetrates through the full thickness of the hide.
 Once the process achieves even penetration, workers slowly raise the liquor's pH in a process called basification, which fixes the tanning material to the leather.
 The more tanning material fixed, the higher the leather's hydrothermal stability and shrinkage temperature resistance.

 Crusting is a process that thins and lubricates leather.
 It often includes a coloring operation.
 Chemicals added during crusting must be fixed in place.
 Crusting culminates with a drying and softening operation, and may include splitting, shaving, dyeing, whitening or other methods.

 For some leathers, tanners apply a surface coating, called "finishing".
 Finishing operations can include oiling, brushing, buffing, coating, polishing, embossing, glazing, or tumbling, among others.

 Leather can be oiled to improve its water resistance.
 This currying process after tanning supplements the natural oils remaining in the leather itself, which can be washed out through repeated exposure to water.
 Frequent oiling of leather, with mink oil, neatsfoot oil, or a similar material keeps it supple and improves its lifespan dramatically.